 Then, click the Format button and select the option for formatting of font, border, and fill for your target cells.
 Click the OK button to confirm your changes and return to the New Formatting Rule dialog box.
 Again press OK button to confirm your formatting rule.

-As you want to apply conditional formatting based on cell value of $E$4, so the above formula will evaluate the results in column C based on the value in $E$4 and conditional formatting will take effect where formula will return TRUE.
+As you want to apply conditional formatting based on cell value of $E$4, so the above formula will evaluate the results in column C based on the value in $E$4 and conditional formatting will take effect where the formula will return TRUE.

-Monthly sales data will be highlighted conditionally as per chosen format if it is less than the yearly average figure in E4 as shown below.
+Monthly sales data will be highlighted conditionally as per your chosen format if it is less than the yearly average figure in E4 as shown below.